drhsqlite/fossil-mirror/www/alerts.md

 activate the subscription.

 Subscription verification emails are only sent once.
-This is a defense against malecious robots that try to harass innocent internet users by having subscription pages send multiple verification emails.
+This is a defense against malicious robots that try to harass innocent internet users by having subscription pages send multiple verification emails.
 If the initial subscription verification does not go through correctly, an administrator must intervene to reset the subscription.